anuraga091/chat-app/README.md

 ## Decisions
-1. Used REST APIs to implement these functionalities while best case is combination of REST APIs and Websocket to efficiently uses
+1. Used `REST APIs` to implement these functionalities while best case is combination of REST APIs and Websocket to efficiently uses
-2. Used Combination of React Hooks and Redux for storing chats, and handling state for User Information(list of user with last messages) and messages with useState, useEffect, useRef, redux-toolkit functionalities
+2. Used Combination of `React Hooks` and `Redux` for storing chats, and handling state for User Information(list of user with last messages) and messages with `useState()`, `useEffect()`, `useRef()`, redux-toolkit functionalities
 3. Used Polling to send and recieve messages with Reverse OnScroll Pagination and update the state with React Hooks with minimal Re-render
 4. Used React-router for routing purposes with default route when user has not logged in as `/` and `/chats` when loggedin
 5. Used tailwind css for styling purpose